PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Discussion

-Last but not least, it has been reported that planets are found around B0943$+$10~\citep{2014ARep...58..796S, 2019ARep...63..310S}.~\cite{2014ARep...58..796S} suggests that B0943$+$10's mode switch and X-ray emission are caused by surrounding matter's accretion.
+From the analysis on geometry and single pulse polarization, the mode switch process seems to require some changes on pulsar surface.
+The surface condition's influence to pulsars' radio emission has been considered for the case of "mountains" or "zits" on the surface \citep[e.g.,][]{1981IAUS...95..173V,2024arXiv240114181W,Wang_2024}, and has been taken into account as an explanation to the mode switch phenomenon~\citep[][]{1982ApJ...258..776B}.
+The birth of a new spark discharge point may suppress spark discharging near it \citep{1982SvA....26..443B}, which may explain the main pulse component intensity's anti-correlation with the precursor component intensity pointed out in Section~\ref{sec:modeevo}.
+Meanwhile, it has been reported that planets are found around B0943$+$10~\citep{2014ARep...58..796S, 2019ARep...63..310S}.~\cite{2014ARep...58..796S} suggests that B0943$+$10's mode switch and X-ray emission are caused by surrounding matter's accretion.
 The accretion could lead to changes in magnetosphere and hotspots' formation on pulsar surface, too.
-To judge whether mode switch is triggered by surface change or external accretion, more observations on other wavelengths are needed.
+To judge whether mode switch is triggered by surface change or external accretion or both, more observations on other wavelengths are needed.